cookiesncream716/helloWorld2/README.md

 ### Stage 1 - Setup environment to test your plugin

 1. First, create a project folder and create package.json inside it.
 The two node modules [gem.js](https://github.com/Tixit/Gem.js) and [proto](https://github.com/fresheneesz/proto) are required to build plugins for Tixit.
-In the terminal, go into the project folder and run the following:
+In the terminal, go into the project folder and run the following commands:

 ```
 npm install gem —save